ugoproto/ugo_py_doc/docs/Lists.md

 # Import numpy as np
 import numpy as np

-# Make your lists into NumPy arrays
+# Make your lists into Numpy arrays
 vector1 = np.array([1, 2, 3])
 vector2 = np.array([4, 5, 6])